-This report has focused on several aspects of the safety case regulatory approach that the CSB believes differentiate it from existing US and California process safety regulations: safety responsibility on the part of the facility, including a written case for safety; continuous risk reduction to ALARP; adaptability and continuous improvement; active workforce participation; the effective use of process safety indicators that drive performance; regulatory assessment, verification, and intervention; and an independent, competent, well-funded regulator.
+This report has focused on several attributes of more robust process safety management regulatory regimes from around the world that the CSB believes would greatly enhance existing federal and California process safety regulations.
+Some attributes discussed include: an enhanced process hazard analysis; continuous risk reduction to ALARP; active workforce participation; the effective use of process safety indicators that drive performance; regulatory assessment, verification, and intervention; and an independent, competent, well-funded regulator.
 These attributes together enable industry and the regulator to ensure that facilities are developing and implementing comprehensive, robust safety management systems to prevent major accidents.

-Implementation of the safety case regulatory regime in California for petroleum refineries will require a commitment of extensive resources to fund a regulator that has the requisite skills, knowledge, and experience to ensure petroleum refineries in the state continually assess their practices and reduce risks to ALARP.
+Implementation of a more comprehensive process safety management regulatory approach in California for petroleum refineries will require a commitment of extensive resources to fund a regulator that has the requisite skills, knowledge, and experience to ensure petroleum refineries in the state continually assess their practices and reduce risks to ALARP.
 However, the CSB believes that effective implementation of this regulatory approach will achieve greater major accident prevention in California and, in the process, provide greater protection for its workers and the public.

-The safety case provides the adaptability necessary to keep current with improving standards and advancing technology, without requiring lengthy and often unproductive rulemaking on the part of the regulator.
-With the safety case regulatory regime in place, a competent regulator will independently ensure that California refineries have taken all practical measures that can be reasonably taken to reduce risks.
+An enhanced process safety management regulatory model provides the adaptability necessary to keep current with improving standards and advancing technology, without requiring lengthy and often unproductive rulemaking on the part of the regulator.
+A competent regulator will independently ensure that California refineries have taken all practical measures that can be reasonably taken to reduce risks.
 For example, the regulator would have the ability to work with these facilities to implement recommendations and lessons learned from significant petroleum refinery incidents throughout the world without requiring extensive rulemaking or legislation, as regulators have done post-incident in the UK, Norway, and Australia.
-If questions remain regarding the safety case regulatory regime after reading this report, see Appendix C for additional information and discussion.
+(Additional information and discussion of the safety case type regime is included in Appendix C).